adama/adama/README.md

 #### I'm Adam and I'm a senior machine learning engineer and technical lead.

 I do large-scale natural language processing (NLP) with deep neural networks.
-Lately I work on things like:
+Lately this is stuff like:
 - Parameter efficient fine-tuning (PEFT) strategies for some of the [biggest neural networks ever](https://arxiv.org/abs/2201.11990).
 - Multi-task learning for large distributed neural networks.
 - Controlled natural language generation (NLG).